aws/random-cut-forest-by-aws/Java/README.md

 % mvn test -DexcludedGroups=functional
 ```

-We currently have 90% line coverage with the full test suite, and 80% line coverage when running the unit tests only
+In the core library we have 90% line coverage with the full test suite, and 80% line coverage when running the unit
-(i.e., when excluding functional tests).
-Our goal is to reach 100% unit test coverage, and we welcome (and encourage!)
+tests only (i.e., when excluding functional tests).
+Our goal is to reach 100% unit test coverage, and we welcome (and
-test contributions.
-After running tests with Maven, you can see the test coverage broken out by class by opening
+encourage!) test contributions.
+After running tests with Maven, you can see the test coverage broken out by class by
-`target/site/jacoco/index.html` in a web browser.
+opening `target/site/jacoco/index.html` in a web browser.

 Our tests are implemented in [JUnit 5](https://junit.org/junit5/) with [Mockito](https://site.mockito.org/), [Powermock](https://github.com/powermock/powermock), and [Hamcrest](http://hamcrest.org/) for testing.
 Test dependencies will be downloaded automatically when invoking `mvn test` or `mvn package`.